keystone-engine/keystone-engine.github.io/_posts/2016-03-17-indiegogo.md

 Get behind Keystone project, so together we can solve the problem of missing an assembler framework once, and for all: [https://igg.me/at/keystone/](https://igg.me/at/keystone/).

+**Update**: in case you do not want to use IndieGogo, we accept donation on Paypal at address keystone.engine -at- gmail.com.
+All the perks from IndieGogo still applies.

 Find how we will update information on the project below.

 - Keystone now has a [mailing list](http://www.freelists.org/list/keystone-engine).
 Subscribe to the list for updated information & do conversation